We had a chance to catch up with David Paleschuck, author of Branding Bud: The Commercialization of Cannabis.

 Let’s just use an example.
 I’m going to use the 420 bar as an example.
 The 420 bar was developed in California in the legacy market by Marco Hoffman.
 He brought that to market through the Venice cookie company.
 Then he started Evergreen Herbal in Washington State, and he quickly realized that the dosing requirements, the packaging requirements, the labeling requirements from California to Washington were very different.
 So then he had success in Washington with the brand, and I came in and started to help him license that brand to other states.

 So, we licensed that 420 bar to Alaska, we licensed it to Massachusetts, licensed it to Arizona, and a few others, but let me give you an example, which is why it’s difficult.
 So, the 420 bar in Washington has a ceiling of a hundred megs of THC.
 Each serving has a cap of 10 megs of THC.
-So, what you have in Washington State is basically a bag of chocolates with 10 pieces individually wrapped.
-They have 10 megs in each of those pieces with a cap of the total bag at 100 milligrams of THC.
+So, what you have in Washington State is basically a bag of chocolates with ten pieces individually wrapped.
+They have ten megs in each of those pieces with a cap of the total bag at 100 milligrams of THC.
 That’s the “rules and regs” in Washington State.
 Now, we license that to Arizona.
 Arizona has a different rule.
 You have different rules for dosing.
 So, their rules are 50 megs per dose with a cap of 300 in the total package and so, what we ended up doing, is we transformed our bag of 10-10 meg pieces into Arizona as a bag of six 50 meg pieces.
-Now, what that starts to do is that changes the molds.
+Now, what that starts to do is change the molds.
 So, the dosing has already changed.
 The molds for the chocolate have all changed the packaging that it goes in, plus the different child-resistant packaging and wrapping.

 So, when you start to roll through, this product was this in this state, but now the dosing has changed the number of tranches or pieces within a bag or within a bar demarcated has changed the mold has changed then the packaging it goes in all of the call outs.
 All of the rules and regulations, and I could keep going, but you get the idea, which happens within each state.
 You move your brand into, and not only that, you can pretty much almost assume that with every state, every six months, they’re going to have some sort of re-up on the rules and regulations.
 So, if you bought too much packaging, you’ve lost your packaging if they start to change.
-So, you really have to play it.
+So, you have to play it.
 You almost have to do just-in-time inventory.
 You have to manage the different states.
-You have to see where there are economies of scale and differences, but there’s another problem.
+You have to see economies of scale and differences, but there’s another problem.
 And that was you led with.
 Branding is about consistency.

 So, if I travel and buy this product in different states, I’m not getting the same product.